laszlokiraly/DS-Applied-Deep-Learning/README.md

 pip install torchtest
 ```

-Put the pretrained hrnet models from [hrnet github page](https://github.com/HRNet/HRNet-Image-Classification#imagenet-pretrained-models) into the `transfer/`
+Put the pretrained hrnet models from [hrnet github page](https://github.com/HRNet/HRNet-Image-Classification#imagenet-pretrained-models) into the `transfer/model_states`

-The [heritage dataset](https://old.datahub.io/dataset/architectural-heritage-elements-image-dataset) folder can be configured, the `val` folder has to be renamed to `test`.
+The [heritage dataset](https://old.datahub.io/dataset/architectural-heritage-elements-image-dataset) target folder can be configured, but the `val` subfolder has to be renamed to `test`.

 ## run code